bao-project/bao-nix/README.md

-# Bao Tests Firmware Infrastructure
+# Bao Nix Packages

-This repo provides the required firmware to run [bao-tests](https://github.com/bao-project/bao-tests).
+This repo provides a set of nix recipes (i.e., packages) to be used by [bao-tests](https://github.com/bao-project/bao-tests).

 ---